How to brew beer at home in a week

-A couple of days ago, one of the PopSci.com edit staff asked me if it was possible to brew a beer in time for election day.
-That's related to one of the most-often encountered questions I get about homebrewing: How long does it take to make beer?
-My standard answer is "approximately six weeks," because here at BeerSci we tend to brew styles that benefit from that schedule, and we have a limited amount of space for non-essential equipment such as giant cylinders of CO2.
+A couple of days ago, one of the PopSci editors asked me if it was possible to brew a beer in time for Election Day.
+That’s related to one of the most-often encountered questions I get about homebrewing: How long does it take to make beer?
+My standard answer is “approximately six weeks,” because here at BeerSci we tend to brew styles that benefit from that schedule, and we have a limited amount of space for non-essential equipment such as giant cylinders of CO2.

-But it is entirely possible to brew a beer in seven days, provided you 1) know what the hell you are doing and 2) have the necessary equipment, or 3) have a WilliamsWarn Personal Brewery.
+But it is entirely possible to brew a beer in seven days, provided you know what the hell you’re doing and have the necessary equipment, or have a WilliamsWarn Personal Brewery.
 (If you want to buy one, go here.)

 Most of my knowledge on this subject comes from articles in Zymurgy and Brew Your Own, because BeerSci headquarters is an apartment in Brooklyn, NY, and whatever space we have is dedicated to fermenting multiple beers at once rather than kegging.
 (As an aside, Zymurgy and Brew Your Own are great resources for homebrewers and if you don’t have subscriptions, you might want to consider it.)
 The November/December 2011 issue of Zymurgy has an entire feature article on seven-day brewing.